optimuse/cdap/cdap-docs/developers-manual/source/pipelines/developing-plugins/presentation-plugins.rst

 list of plugins shown here, as these other widgets are internal to CDAP and may not be supported in a future release.

+This document describes version |plugins-spec-version| of the plugin specification.
+Changes to the specification are described in the
+:ref:`plugins-presentation-specification-changes` and should be checked if you are using a version of the specification earlier than the current.

 .. _plugins-presentation-widget-json:

 Plugin Widget JSON